Consuming enough calories is a challenge for the average hardgainer diet.

 The next most important tool is hitting your protein goal.

 When paired with a proper workout program, that protein will help make your weight gain muscle.

-What are the best fats to eat?
-Shoot for your diet to contain…
+What are the best hardgainer foods to eat that have fat?
+Shoot for your diet to contain:

 - Nut butters (peanut butter, almond butter, etc)

 Having a few go to meals that can be readily available to cook or warm up will help when you are behind on your calories for the day.